Democracy Under Siege

 If there was an invading army coming to burn our country, wipe out our wildlife, drown our cities, decimate our homes and infrastructure, destroy our economy and kill us and our families, you would demand to be fully informed.
-You have been fully informed and there is no excuse!
+You have been fully informed and there is no longer any excuse!
 Driven by the burning of fossil fuels, global warming is upon us and no less deadly than an invading army with the worst destruction yet to come...
 Read more

 Democracy under siege - Calling out fascism

 With instant communication comes far reaching social awareness and then protest, followed by a renewed fight for democracy, on a global scale.
 The political scientist explains that our societies are separated into two groups at odds with each other - The "pure people" and the "corrupt ruling elite".
 The true populist leader represents the unified "will of the people”...
 Read more